jekhokie/devbox/README.md

 ### Build Customized VM

+**WARNING**: PLEASE REFER TO THE WARNING AT THE BEGINNING OF THIS ARTICLE AND ENSURE ANY/ALL VIRUS SCANNING SOFTWARE IS DISABLED PRIOR TO RUNNING THE FOLLOWING COMMANDS.
+FAILURE TO DO SO WILL LIKELY RESULT IN DUPLICATE CHARACTERS BEING SENT TO THE VM FROM PACKER DURING THE BOOT SEQUENCE.

 Once your configuration is in place, run the script to stand up your new developer VM:

 ```bash